williamouyang/okta.github.io/_source/docs/api/resources/authn.md

 - **Primary authentication** allows you to verify username and password credentials for a user.

 - **Multifactor authentication** (MFA) strengthens the security of password-based authentication by requiring additional verification of another factor such as a temporary one-time password or an SMS passcode.
-The Auth API supports user enrollment with MFA factors enabled by the administrator, as well as MFA challenges based on your Sign-On security policy.
+The Authentication API supports user enrollment with MFA factors enabled by the administrator, as well as MFA challenges based on your **Okta Sign-On Policy**.

 - **Recovery** allows users to securely reset their password if they've forgotten it, or unlock their account if it has been locked out due to excessive failed login attempts.
 This functionality is subject to the security policy set by the administrator.